opengisch/QField-docs/documentation/how-to/general/projects.en.md

 If found, this project will be used.
 3. **OpenStreetMap**: If neither a default project nor a basemap file is found, a default OpenStreetMap XYZ layer will be loaded as the basemap.

-## Retrieve modified projects and datasets
-:material-monitor: Project Manager

-Imported projects and datasets can be accessed directly using a USB cable.
-The location on storage is displayed in the top navigation bar when opening a local file.

-On most devices plugged into a computer via USB cable connection, the path will be `<drive>:/Android/data/ch.opengis.qfield/files/` where you will find both the "Imported Datasets" and "Imported Projects" folders within which your edited content will be located.

 ### Send to & Sharing Options
 :material-tablet: Fieldwork

-You can share and export datasets directly from QField using platform-native APIs.
-This allows for the sending of edited datasets directly to third-party apps (Gmail, Drive, Dropbox, Nextcloud, messaging apps, etc.).
+You can share and export datasets directly from QField by sending them directly to third-party apps (Gmail, Drive, Dropbox, Nextcloud, messaging apps, etc.).

+!!!
+Workflow

+    1. Direct to your local project folder by directing to _Side-Dashboard > Project Folder_
+    2. Tap on the 3-dots to send the files to your preferred cloud folder.
 !![Send to...](../../assets/images/howto_sendto.png)

 ### Send Compressed File(s)